Gentle Parenting vs. Authoritative Parenting: Which One Actually Raises Resilient kids?

 This style teaches children that actions have consequences while also allowing them to express their thoughts and emotions in a safe space.
 Parents set firm expectations while still listening to their child’s perspective.

-What Does Authoritative Parenting Look Like?.
+What Does Authoritative Parenting Look Like in Real life.

-Let’s say your child refuses to do their homework because they want to play video games.
-Instead of yelling, “Do your homework now, or I’m taking your console away for a week!” an authoritative parent might say, “I understand that you’d rather play, but homework comes first.
+- "Do your homework now, or I’m taking your console away for a week!” an authoritative parent might say, “I understand that you’d rather play, but homework comes first.
 If you don’t finish it, there won’t be any screen time tomorrow.”

 This approach sets a clear boundary while also acknowledging the child’s feelings.
 The child learns that their choices have consequences but doesn’t feel shamed or unheard in the process.